SandSnip3r/cppxla/README.md

 Since we do not need to build XLA, we need to get it from somewhere.
 We need an "XLA release".
 For now, we use the XLA plugin that ships with `jax[cuda]`.
 This plugin in a shared library.

 We also need an API to interface with the shared library.
-We need to use the [PJRT C API](https://github.com/openxla/xla/blob/main/xla/pjrt/c/pjrt_c_api.h).
+We need to use the [PJRT C API](https://github.com/openxla/xla/blob/main/xla/pjrt/c/pjrt_c_api.h) from [OpenXLA](https://github.com/openxla/xla).

 This project works by loading the XLA shared library and wraps the C API with an easier to use C++ API which does not depend on anything external.